Dhrumilcse/328/README.md

 # 328
-A platform to let you buy and sell nfts, built with Django, PostgreSQL, and Heroku.
+A minimal platform to let you buy and sell nfts, built with Django, PostgreSQL, and Heroku.

 <add an image>